- Week 1 Courses

 - Week 2 Courses

-The focus of this 3-day workshop is on understanding the complex causes underlying the emergence and spread of AMR, and on practical approaches to tackle antibiotic misuse in different settings, and discussing promising scientific advances related to AMR.
+The focus of this 4-day virtual workshop is on understanding the complex causes underlying the emergence and spread of AMR, on identifying practical approaches to tackle antibiotic misuse in different settings, and discussing promising scientific advances related to AMR.

 Makeda Semret, MSc, MD, FRCPC